sk33lz/highscoreapi/README.md

         npm install

 ## Configure a .env File with Environment Variables for
 A .env file is used to simplify configuration management of the High Score API application, and keep sensitive data like the Database password out of the git repository.
 It has been added to the .gitignore file by default.
-The .env should contain the following variables.
+The .env should contain the following **REQUIRED** variables.

     DB_HOST
     DB_USER
     DB_DATABASE
     DB_PASSWORD
+    SSL_CA
+    SSL_CERTIFICATE
+    SSL_PRIVATEKEY
     CORS_ALLOW_ORIGIN
     TABLE_HIGH_SCORES
     TABLE_ORDER_DESC
     TABLE_ORDER_ASC
+    TABLE_SELECT_COLUMNS

 ### DB_HOST
 Configure the hostname to use for the MySQL database connection.